Who Am I?

 Simple, taking two of my utmost favourite things in life, my abnormal consumption of tea & my dependence on the sticky, orange breakfast preserve it was obvious..
 The Marmalade Teapot.

 I have a deep & profound love of honey that would rival Pooh himself.
-Cinnamon & mixed spice are regular offenders in my kitchen (a love that probably stemmed from childhood Welsh cakes).
+Cinnamon & mixed spice are also regular offenders in my kitchen (a love that probably stemmed from childhood Welsh cakes).
 I also have a bit of a reputation for adding vegetables to bakes where I can.
+I find myself drawn to weird & wonderful bakes.

 Oh how I like food…

 These days I can rarely enter a bakery without sampling whichever sweet bun or fruited loaf that they have to offer.
-In the house, toast with a thick layering of marmalade is acceptable at any time of day, accompanied of course with a large cup of English breakfast tea.
+In the house, toast with a thick layering of marmalade is acceptable at any time of day, accompanied of course with a large cup of English Breakfast.

 Other than that, seafood of any kind, bananas, porridge & oats (aka the best thing about winter), olives, nuts, beetroot, gingerbread, popcorn, houmous, mints (particularly Murray) & good old rich tea biscuits.

-I have a slight addiction to tea (there’s even a dedicated cupboard which truly has to be seen to be believed), this actually earned me the nickname of Lady Grey when I first met Burrito Boy.
+I have a slight addiction to tea (there’s even a dedicated cupboard which truly has to be seen to be believed), this previously earned me the nickname of Lady Grey.

 It’s no small secret to anyone who has visited my kitchen that I own a small library of recipe books.

-I have always taken pleasure in creating things.. sewing, sketching, home decor, you name it.
+I have always taken pleasure in creating things.. sewing, sketching, home decor, you name it, I’ve dabbled in it at some point.
 It was only a matter of time until I applied that curiosity to baking.
-My favourite cauldron of tea (it’s too large to be considered a mug by any standards) is a colourful creation that I painted on an early date with Burrito Boy at a pottery cafe (dates following never quite lived up, but he tries).

-When I was a child my mother used to bake & decorate, sometimes the most elaborate birthday cakes.
-Every birthday growing up consisted of at least 3 cakes, a number-shaped cake, a store-bought & one of my mothers own cakes (I’ve had a lucky escape from Diabetes).
+When I was a child my mother used to bake & decorate, sometimes the most elaborate & impressive birthday cakes.
+Every birthday growing up consisted of at least 3 cakes, a number-shaped cake, a store-bought cake & one of my mothers own cakes (I’ve had a lucky escape from Diabetes in life).

 Lastly, I often take inspiration from everyday life.
-One of my favourite past times is wandering markets, whenever I visit a new place I will always find its market or bakeries.
-I enjoy recreating flavours such as those of new foods I’ve tasted, childhood memories or dishes eaten abroad.
+One of my favourite past times is wandering markets, whenever I visit a new place I will always find the markets or bakeries.
+I enjoy recreating flavours of new foods I’ve tasted, childhood memories or dishes eaten whilst traveling.

 Food is like life… it has history, it’s exciting, pleasurable, provided experiences, it creates memories & emotion.
 Tuck in & savor it!Advice?

 If there’s one thing I’ve learned, it’s not to give up.
 Even if your creme pattissiere lets you down, leaving your attempted fraiser cake nothing more than a disappointment trifle on the kitchen floor.
-Grab a spoon, it still tastes amazing (speaking from experience) & simply tell people that’s how it’s supposed to look.
+Grab a spoon, it still tastes amazing (speaking from experience).
+Give your bake a fancy french name & simply tell people that’s how it’s supposed to look (they’ll never know!).